 On the Second List, see the section on Admissibility Procedure.

-The UK does not formally recognise any requirement to request individual guarantees of adequate reception facilities.
-The judgment of the High Court in MS EWHC 1095 (Admin),19 referring to the ECtHR case of Tarakhel, maintains that there is no such general requirement where children are not involved, even where applicants have experienced trauma and have mental health difficulties.
-This does not mean that guarantees are never sought in individual cases, since officers in UKVI may do so, but it means that the UK does not seek guarantees as a matter of routine practice or policy.
+The UK did not formally recognise any requirement to request individual guarantees of adequate reception facilities.
+The judgment of the High Court in MS EWHC 1095 (Admin), referring to the ECtHR case of Tarakhel, maintained that there was no such general requirement where children were not involved, even where applicants have experienced trauma and have mental health difficulties.
+This did not mean that guarantees are never sought in individual cases, since officers in UKVI may do so, but it meant that the UK did not seek guarantees as a matter of routine practice or policy.

 In coming to this conclusion, the Court relied on the decision of several cases decided since Tarakhel involving individuals suffering from serious PTSD, health problems, and the risk of suicide.
 In some, children were involved, and it decided that general, rather than specific, assurances were sufficient, representing a further rollback of Tarakhel.

-In line with the Supreme Court’s ruling in EM (Eritrea),21 the Court of Appeal reaffirmed the fundamental question as being whether, in assessing all the circumstances of an individual’s case, substantial grounds have been shown for believing that the person concerned faces a real risk of being subjected to treatment meeting the Article 3 threshold.
-But the starting point is always going to be the presumption, labelled as a ‘significant evidential presumption’ by the Court, that Member States will comply with their obligations.22 The Court decided in the case of Italy that the presumption was not rebutted, taking the opportunity to remind us all that: “the situation in Italy is in no way comparable to that in Greece and that a general ban on returns to Italy cannot be justified.”23
+In line with the Supreme Court’s ruling in EM (Eritrea), the Court of Appeal reaffirmed the fundamental question as being whether, in assessing all the circumstances of an individual’s case, substantial grounds have been shown for believing that the person concerned faces a real risk of being subjected to treatment meeting the Article 3 threshold.
+But the starting point is always going to be the presumption, labelled as a ‘significant evidential presumption’ by the Court, that Member States will comply with their obligations.
+The Court decided in the case of Italy that the presumption was not rebutted, taking the opportunity to remind us all that: ‘the situation in Italy is in no way comparable to that in Greece and that a general ban on returns to Italy cannot be justified’.

-Once the EU Member State or Schengen Associated State takes or is deemed to take responsibility for examining the asylum application on the basis of the Dublin Regulation, the claim is refused as inadmissible on third country grounds without its substance being considered in the UK.
-The only challenge is by judicial review.
-This is on very limited grounds, generally that the Dublin Regulation has not been properly applied because for instance the person has family in the UK, or that human rights will be breached and the humanitarian clause should be applied (see section on Dublin: Appeal).
+Once the EU Member State or Schengen Associated State took or was deemed to take responsibility for examining the asylum application on the basis of the Dublin III Regulation, the claim was refused as inadmissible on third country grounds without its substance being considered in the UK.

-No personal interview takes place in the Dublin procedure.
+No personal interview took place specifically relating to the Dublin procedure.

 Information obtained in the screening interview, particularly about route of travel, is used to make a decision that the case should be referred to the Third Country Unit.
 The standard information read out from the screening form includes the following: